Trinea/android-auto-scroll-view-pager/README.md

 ## Sample Application
 <a href="https://play.google.com/store/apps/details?id=cn.trinea.android.demo" target="_blank" title="Download From Google Play"><img src="http://www.android.com/images/brand/get_it_on_play_logo_small.png" title="Download From Google Play"/></a>

-## Features
-- ViewPager which can auto scroll, cycle.
-- ViewPager which can be slided normal in parent ViewPager.

 ## Usage
 - include this library, use